 When you’re operating on a budget, you need to be as efficient as possible.
 Spending hours searching for a video that you just know you saw somewhere is an unnecessary waste of time.

-If you’re new to the UGC video world, here’s some examples from brands that are acing the game to inspire your own process.
+If you’re new to the UGC video world, here’s four examples from brands that are acing the game to inspire your own process.

 Fenty, a makeup line from superstar Rihanna, relies heavily on customer-generated videos.
 The company shares UGC from its customers to build trust, and has gained a large Instagram and TikTok following as a result.